noamgariani11/picoCTF-2024-Writeup/General Skills/Collaborative-Development.md

 # Solution

+Here is a better formatted version of this writeup on [picoCTF Solutions website](https://picoctfsolutions.com/picoctf-2024-collaborative-development).

 To get the file: `wget https://artifacts.picoctf.net/c_titan/71/challenge.zip`.
 Then `unzip challenge.zip` and `cd drop-in/`.

 With `git branch -a` all the current branches could be seen.
 There are three feature branches and each one has a part of the flag.
 You could go to each one and retrieve the flags or you could merge them all to main and deal with the merge conflicts.
 This is a command that prints all feature branches at once: